The Food Safety Modernization Act (FSMA)

 Produce Safety Alliance Train-the-Trainer courses are also available, although they are not conducted through the Purdue Extension of Safe Produce Indiana.
 These courses are designed for fruit and vegetable growers who are interested in becoming PSA Trainers or PSA Lead Trainers.
 Those who become a PSA Trainer or PSA Lead Trainer are able to offer the PSA standardized curriculum to train fresh produce growers to meet the regulatory requirements in the FSMA Produce Safety Rule.

-Association Food And Drug Offical (AFDO) Is a regulatory Organization that connects food medical-products safety stakeholders and impacts the regulatory environment by shaping sound, science-based rules, laws, regulations, and sharing best practices that protect the public health.
-Or simply put, connect, share, impact, and protect.
-Visit the website for additional information from AFDO and Produce Safety.
+Association Food And Drug Officials (AFDO) is a regulatory organization that connects food and medical-products safety stakeholders and impacts the regulatory environment by shaping sound, science-based rules, laws, regulations, and sharing best practices that protect the public health.
+Or, simply put, connect, share, and protect.
+Visit the AFDO website for additional information from AFDO about produce safety.